Critics of my son should be able to respect counter views:

-Nirmala Banerjee, mother of Nobel laureate Abhijit Banerjee, on Monday said everyone was entitled to his or her freedom of speech and critics of his son should be able to respect counter views.
-Without naming anyone, she also asserted that detractors won't be able to prove their point of view simply by badmouthing his son.
+Nirmala Banerjee, mother of Nobel laureate Abhijit Banerjee, on Monday said everyone was entitled to freedom of speech and critics of her son should be able to respect counter views.
+Without naming anyone, she also asserted that detractors won't be able to prove their point of view simply by badmouthing her son.

 "I don't want to comment on the statements made against my son.
 It is their prerogative, their freedom of speech.
 But such comments won't help them prove their own point of view," she told reporters.
 Union commerce minister Piyush Goyal, at a recent media briefing in Pune, described the Nobel laureate as a "Left-leaning" person.
 He also said that Banerjee's suggestion of a minimum income scheme has been rejected by Indian voters and there was no need to "accept what he thinks".

-Known for his criticism of economic policies of the Modi government, he has been in the firing line of a section of BJP leaders since he won the coveted prize..
+Known for his criticism of economic policies of the Modi government, the economist has been in the firing line of a section of BJP leaders since he won the coveted prize..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)